 - cascade this set of requirements to their suppliers' suppliers who perform work that is material to the products, parts, and/or services being supplied to IBM.

-This is a requirement of doing or continuing to do business with IBM.
+The full set of requirements can be found here and are a requirement of doing or continuing to do business with IBM.
 Our objective is to help suppliers build/enhance their capability to manage their responsibilities effectively, systematically, and sustainability over the long-term.
 Being associated with socially or environmentally irresponsible suppliers creates unacceptable business risks to both the brand and the company's bottom line.